 Remember the trust fall scene in the 2004 comedy classic, “Mean Girls” where Miss Norbury (Tina Fey) holds a rally for the students to apologize for their wrong doings?
 After each girl apologizes, she falls backwards into a crowd of students as a symbol of trust.
 Wouldn’t it be cool if your team could trust YOU when they fall?

-Managing change requires us to say goodbye to long held beliefs, learn new ways of “doing” or sometimes even risk embarrassment when we don’t know the answer.
-But, managing change isn't enough.
+Change is often coupled with growth.
+Sometimes that means saying goodbye to long held beliefs, learning new ways of being and doing or risking embarrassment, when you don’t have all the answers.
+But, managing change isn’t enough.
 We have to lead it.